+We associate (pairs of) tableau with sequences, monomials and polynomials: \begin{definition} Let $T \in \YT (\Lambda)$ a (bi-)tableau.
+Then we define the word of $T$ as the sequence $w(T) \in \N^ {|\lambda|}$ where we read and notate each column of the tableau $T^1$ from the bottom to the top, starting from the left.
+We continue with this procedure for the tableau $T^2$.

-For a permutation $w \in \N^n$ of the numbers $1,\ldots,n$ we define its index, denoted by $i(w)$, as the sequence in $\N^n$ obtained in the following way: We write $0$ in the place in $i(w)$ where $1$ is located in $w$.
-Then we write $0$ in the place in $i(w)$ where $2$ is located in $w$ if $2$ is located on the right side of $1$ in $w$.
-Otherwise, we write a $1$ in $i(w)$ and proceed iteratively by writing $0,1,2,\ldots,n$ in the next places.
-We call the sum of the entries of $i(w)$ the charge of $T$ and write $\ch (T)$.
+We define the index $i(T)$ of $T$ as follows.
+The number $1$ in the word $w(T)$ has index $0$.
+If $k$ in the word has index $p$, then $k+1$ has index $p$ or $p+1$ according as it lies to the right or the left of $k$.
+We call the sum of the entries of $i(T)$ the charge of $T$ and write $\ch (T)$.